orcestra-campaign/weather/README.md

 ./wbcli.sh start [BRIEFING_DATE]
 ```

 where [BRIEFING_DATE] has the format "YYYYMMDD".
 This will create a new folder and copy a quarto template to it.
-The folder will be located in the inside the briefings folder with a name given by briefing date.
+The folder will be located inside the briefings folder with a name given by briefing date.

 Create the expected variable file in the folder with